-These seven star-shaped lights appeared in the flat expanse of Nevada's Black Rock Desert during this year's Burning Man festival (+ slideshow).
+These seven star-shaped lights appeared in the flat expanse of Nevada's Black Rock Desert during the 2012 Burning Man festival (+ slideshow).

 Starlight was designed by Erich Remash with Jeremy Berglund, Don Peterson and Chad Ingle.
 Inspired by the theory that the Egyptian pyramids were arranged in the shape of the constellation Orion, the designers placed the lights in the same formation.

 "Burning Man held a lottery for ticket sales this year and it was a disaster.
 Many longtime participants acted as if it was the end of the world or as if the 'sky was falling'," explained Remash.
 "If the sky is falling, why not create heaven on earth, I thought?"

 Each star is constructed from plywood and contains 22 compact fluorescent lights.

 All seven stars were installed at Burning Man, but they've also travelled to other festivals in smaller groups.

 We previously featured photos of the construction and burning of a huge timber sculpture at Burning Man.

 Above: photograph by Jesse Rather